Isabella Cannon Leadership Fellows

 Curricular Leadership Experiences

-As a cohort, the first-year Fellows enroll in Elon 101 and COR 110 courses together.
+As a cohort, the first-year Fellows are enrolled in Elon 101 together.
 Second-year Fellows will continue the academic component of the Fellows program with a 200-level Leadership course and a domestic travel experience during Winter Term.
 All Fellows are required to complete the Leadership Studies Minor and complete their cohorted academic experience with courses that support the completion of their common good (research and) change project.

 Co-Curricular Leadership Experiences

-Leadership Fellows begin developing their leadership skills by arriving to Elon early for orientation in August.
-Fellows participate in a community service project and team building exercises throughout their first few days on campus.
 The first-year Fellows collaborate with the Alamance Chamber of Commerce to facilitate Alamance Youth Leadership Academy (AYLA) workshops for middle school students throughout the year.
-The Fellows participate in the Leadership Education and Development Program throughout all four years; the LEAD Program is designed to help students better understand themselves as a leader, how to lead with others, and how to make an impact on their community.
-Additionally, each month, the Fellows attend a Fellows forum which brings together the four cohorts to hear from a leadership expert and for a discussion about a leadership topic.
+The Fellows participate in leadership education and development throughout all four years; the Center For Leadership facilitates workshops, or Leadershops, which are designed to help students better understand themselves as a leader, how to lead with others, and how to make an impact on their community.
+Additionally, each month, the Fellows attend a Fellows Forum which brings together the four cohorts to hear from a leadership expert and for a discussion about a leadership topic.

-Several Fellows have participated in other domestic and international programs such as LeaderShape and the Global Leadership Exchange.
+Several Fellows have participated in other domestic and international programs such as LeaderShape, the NACA Summer Leadership Event, and the Global Leadership Exchange.

-If you are a high school student interested in the Leadership Fellows program, you can apply online.
+If you are a high school student interested in the Isabella Cannon Leadership Fellows program, you can apply online.